xubiuit/odoo_web_login/README.md

-Odoo Website Customization Modules
+Odoo Web Login Screen
 ===================

-This project aims to give to you Odoo Website Customization Modules
+This project aims to give to you the new Odoo Web Login Screen

 [//]: # (addons)
 Available addons